oli-cs/norris/CONTRIBUTING.md

 1. Install the latest version of [Rust](https://www.rust-lang.org/tools/install), preferably using `rustup`.

     > [!TIP]
-    > If you're setting this up in azure, use `sudo snap install rustup --classic` to install `rustup`, and then use `rustup` to install Rust
+    > If you're setting this up with linux, use `sudo snap install rustup --classic` to install `rustup`, and then use `rustup` to install Rust

     > [!TIP]
     > You should preferably install the `default` profile (as the name suggests, this is picked by default), which includes all the necessary components for general Rust development.

-3. Install the Rust `nightly` toolchain by running `rustup toolchain install nightly`.
+2. Install the Rust `nightly` toolchain by running `rustup toolchain install nightly`.

     > [!NOTE]
     > The `nightly` toolchain is required since the formatter configuration uses some `nightly`-only options.
 Compiling should be done using the `stable` toolchain.

-4. Install [`rustfmt`](https://github.com/rust-lang/rustfmt) on the `nightly` toolchain by running `rustup component add rustfmt --toolchain nightly`.
+3. Install [`rustfmt`](https://github.com/rust-lang/rustfmt) on the `nightly` toolchain by running `rustup component add rustfmt --toolchain nightly`.

 </details>